datahub-project/datahub/docker/frontend/README.md

-# Data Hub Frontend Docker Image
+# DataHub Frontend Docker Image
 [![Docker Cloud Build Status](https://img.shields.io/docker/cloud/build/keremsahin/datahub-frontend)](https://cloud.docker.com/repository/docker/keremsahin/datahub-frontend/)

-Refer to [Data Hub Frontend Service](../../datahub-frontend) to have a quick understanding of the architecture and responsibility of this service for the Data Hub.
+Refer to [DataHub Frontend Service](../../datahub-frontend) to have a quick understanding of the architecture and responsibility of this service for the DataHub.

 ## Build
 ```